soura-b/GitForCOVID/README.md

 # Stucture
 ## Issue Content > Patient Records
-Issue numbers are unique, can be used as patient IDs
+Issue numbers are unique, can be used as patient IDs.
+All edits to issues can be tracked.
 1. Issue Title > Patient Name, age/ gender
 2. Issue Comment 1 > DoB, Emergency contact Mobile # & Address
 3. Issue Comment 2 > Date of Admission, Chief Complaint